Yuren293/instance-segmentation-of-excavator-teeth/README.md

 # segmentation-of-excavator-teeth
  Its my representation of adelaidet and detectron2 repos for instance segmentation task.
  By defalt Mask R_SNN is set as a backbone.
+Default trainer achieves mAP 26.3 for segmentations and mAP 35.4 for bboxes with 10000 iterations
  Original code of adet and detectron2 is presented below:
  1. https://github.com/aim-uofa/AdelaiDet
  2. https://detectron2.readthedocs.io/en/latest/tutorials/datasets.html